 - 4 cups shredded carrots about 4 large carrots

-- Pour the hot water over the raisins and let the raisins sit in the hot water to plump up for 5 to 10 minutes.
+- Place the raisins in a small mixing bowl and cover with hot water.
+Let the raisins sit in the hot water to plump up for 5 to 10 minutes.
 Once raisins have plumped up, drain off the water.

-- Drain pineapple tidbits, reserving 2 tablespoons for the dressing.
+- Drain the pineapple tidbits, reserving 2 tablespoons for the dressing.

-- Mix together the rice wine vinegar, honey, salt, and 2 tablespoons of reserved pineapple juice. for the dressing.
+- In a large mixing bowl, mix together the rice wine vinegar, honey, salt, and 2 tablespoons of reserved pineapple juice. for the dressing.
+Add the carrots, pineapple tidbits, and plumped raisins to the dressing and toss well to combine.